 President Franklin D. Roosevelt signed Executive Order 9066 on Feb.
 19, 1942, authorizing the military to designate "military zones," General John L. DeWitt subsequently issued "Instructions to All Persons of Japanese Ancestry" (above, right) on March 2, 1942.
 The instructions, posted in prominent places throughout the Japanese American community, indicated where and when the Issei and Nisei were to report with their belongings.

-Evacuees from Los Angeles, San Francisco, and Santa Clara counties were sent to Pomona, Santa Anita and other locations, where they faced a cadre of soldiers as they arrived.
-At Santa Anita and other racetrack-type facilities, evacuees slept in empty horse stalls when they first arrived.
+Japanese and Japanese Americans who lived in Los Angeles, San Francisco, and Santa Clara counties were sent to Pomona, Santa Anita and other locations, where they faced a cadre of soldiers as they arrived.
+At Santa Anita and other racetrack-type facilities, they slept in empty horse stalls when they first arrived.

-The evacuees stayed in the assembly centers for three to four months until more permanent camps were established by the War Relocation Authority.
+Those forced into "assembly centers" were there for three to four months until more permanent facilities were established by the War Relocation Authority.

 Today, the barracks area of the Pomona assembly center is used as the midway for fairs and other events and for parking.